Terascale-All-sensing-Research-Studio/Workforce_Robotics_Survey_Dataset/README.md

 | 37 | If a robot helped you with lifting only when you need its help, would you feel that your job is at stake? | |

 ## Perceptions Towards Data Privacy on Robots

+The following questions were asked to participants to garner perceptions towards privacy when robots use different forms of sensing to determine need for assistance:

 | Dataset Column | Demographic | Possible Values |
 | ------------- | ------------- | ------------- |